Abilio Diniz

-Abilio dos Santos Diniz (December 28, 1936 – February 18, 2024) was a Brazilian businessman.
+Abilio dos Santos Diniz (December 28, 1936 – February 18, 2024) was a Brazilian billionaire businessman.
 He was the chairman of the board of directors of Península Participações, chairman of the board of directors of BRF and member of the board of directors of both Carrefour Group and Carrefour Brasil.
 Through GPA, Diniz became one of the wealthiest individuals in Brazil.
 In 2016, Forbes ranked him 477th richest person in the world and 14th in Brazil.

 In 2009, Época magazine named him one of the 100 most influential Brazilians of the year.
 He previously served as a partner of Companhia Brasileira de Distribuição, a distribution company which owns the brands Varejo Alimentar, Pão de Açúcar and Extra, wholesaler Assaí, and appliance company Ponto Frio (Globex).
 He was also a shareholder of Casas Bahia, through Globex S/A.

 Early life and education

 Diniz was the first of the six children born to Floripes Pires and Valentim Diniz.
 His father, Valentim, was born in 1913 in the countryside of Portugal, and immigrated to Brazil in November 1929.

 Diniz studied at Anglo-Latino school and Mackenzie high school.
 He graduated in 1959 from the School of Business Administration of Fundação Getúlio Vargas.
 In 1965, Diniz traveled to the United States to study marketing at Ohio University and Economics at Columbia University, in New York.